Calmecac: Attendance

 The calmecac was typically reserved for sons of Aztec noblemen, while the young commoner men, macehualtin, received military training in the Tēlpochcalli (/nah/ "house of youth").
 The placement of noble youth in the telpochcalli might have been by lesser wives' or concubines' sons or younger sons, perhaps of commoner status so that the boys did not have to compete with noble youths in the calmecac.
-However, although the calmecac has been characterized as for elites only, Sahagun's account says that at times the macehualtin were assigned to the calmecac as well and trained for the priesthood.
-Codex Mendoza's account of the calmecac emphasizes the possibilities of upward mobility for young commoner men, (macehualtin), educated in the telpochcalli.
+However, although the calmecac has been characterized as for elites only, Sahagun's account says that at times, macehualtin were assigned to the calmecac as well and trained for the priesthood.
+Codex Mendoza's account of the calmecac emphasizes the possibilities of upward mobility for macehualtin educated in the telpochcalli.
 Promising sons of nobles would be trained especially by the military orders of the Jaguar warriors (ōcēlōmeh /nah/) or Eagle warriors (cuāuhtin /nah/) in their quarters, the cuāuhcalli (/nah/).
 Codex Mendoza's account largely ignores class distinctions between the calmecac and the telpochcalli.
 Emperor Moctezuma II was educated at and graduated from Tenochtitlan's calmecac.

 In the 2000s the remains of Tenochtitlan's calmecac were located beneath the Spanish Cultural Center in downtown Mexico City.

 Basement museum with the partially excavated ruins of Tenochtitlan's calmecac.